 There remains great uncertainty regarding what will happen in 20 12.

 At least the opportunity is now available, through the proposed impact assessment, to demonstrate the type of financial carnage that could be created through the implementation of the restriction.

-These restrictions apply both to property based capital allowance investment schemes and to residential property investments, often referred to as ‘‘Section 23 relief’’.
+These restrictions apply both to property-based capital allowance investment schemes and to residential investment property, often referred to as ‘‘Section 23 relief’’.

 As well as the blanket restriction on the offset of excess capital allowances by passive investors against other rental income, the Finance Bill contains provisions to limit the extent to which unused capital allowances from these investments can be carried forward.